Jacksonville in the Movies

 “On location in Jacksonville,” has been part of movie production history for over one hundred years.
 From the silent movie era to today’s modern films, it's entertaining to watch scenes with Jacksonville in the background.

-The Kalem Company was the first of the northern film studios to setup in Jacksonville in 1908.
-The cast and crew stayed at the Roseland Hotel in the Fairfield area.
-They took the ferry across the St. Johns River to a place that was rich in locations.
-The area had creeks, old bridges, mansions, a railroad, and large oak trees with hanging Spanish moss that astonished audiences.
-This made Arlington the first “on location” movie set for the film industry.
+The Kalem Company was the first northern film studio to set up in Jacksonville in 1908.
+The cast and crew stayed at the Roseland Hotel in the Fairfield area and took the ferry across the St. Johns River to a location rich with scenery.
+Creeks, old bridges, mansions, rail lines and large oak trees draped in Spanish moss captivated audiences and helped make Arlington one of the film industry’s first true “on location” sets.

 1. “Bouncing Baby,” a 1916 silent comedy, was filmed in Jacksonville and released in 1919.
 It is also the oldest film in the State Archives.
 The film is about a grown man who disguises himself as a baby with the help of his friend in order to steal from a wealthy family.
 The film includes sequences of a runaway baby carriage rolling down the street with the “baby” inside and a dramatic rooftop chase scene.